 Many influences were coming together and shaping an inner vision of the world that was to inform Simon’s passion to create, not just an image, but an experience.

-While still at art school he married Joanna, his childhood sweetheart.
-As time passed, Simon and his growing family faced many economic hardships but fortunately, there was always a buyer somewhere that would save the day with a last-minute commission.
 During the late ‘70s and early ‘80s, the skills in printmaking that he acquired at art school that had especially fascinated him began to pay dividends.
 He sold his first three editions to Pallas Gallery in London and then entered a relationship with London Contemporary Art who sold out many of his meticulous multi-plate etching editions.

 Throughout this period Simon painted the world around him.
 Traveling extensively to the East, he trekked with his paints through the foothills of the Himalayas, toured the Mediterranean, and spent many weeks painting the mountains of the English Lake District where he and Joanna later made their family home for many years.